AnirudhG07/archivemount.yazi/README.md

 can be added, feel free to add it in your `init.lua` and make an issue/PR regarding it as well!:

 ## TODO
+1. Add UI to tell if file is mountpoint or not ( function for it is ready, only UI to configure)

-Figure out on using MacFuse for archivemounting.
+2. Application on MacOS which uses MacFuse for archivemounting.